 The IntelExt_InterlockedMaxUint64 function takes the typed 64-bit buffer as the first parameter, a 2D UV coordinate as the second parameter and a third value to compare to the value at the address in the typed UAV.

+Shutting Down The Extension Framework

+After the application is finished, the Extension framework context must be destroyed and the library must be unloaded.
+To Destroy the context call INTC_DestroyDeviceExtensionContext with a pointer to the m_pINTCExtensionContext extension framework context.

+INTC_DestroyDeviceExtensionContext(&m_pINTCExtensionContext);

+Once the extension framework context has been destroyed the library can be unloaded with call to INTC_UnloadExtensionsLibrary.

+INTC_UnloadExtensionsLibrary();

+At this point the application can be safely shutdown.